a building - founders hall at dusk

 Requesting Letters of Recommendation

-Many internships, employers and schools require letters of recommendation.
+Many internships, employers, and schools require letters of recommendation.
 To ensure that you receive a glowing letter, use the tips below to help your recommender write a strong support letter.
 Be sure to provide your recommender with the following:

-A courtesy meeting.
+• A courtesy meeting.
 We strongly suggest that you meet with any academic or professional references to tell them more about you and your academic program.
 This will allow them to personalize the recommendation for you and explain why you are a great candidate.
-Be sure to provide them with your most current name, phone number or email address for follow-up.
+Be sure to provide them with your most current name, phone number, or email address for follow-up.

-Materials Requested.
+• Materials Requested.
 Remember you asked them to write about you—provide them with the information they need to do so!
 Some recommenders may request that you submit additional materials so that they can successfully write a complete letter on your behalf.
 Some things they may request are a short personal statement, resume or CV, writing sample, and unofficial transcripts.
-Be sure to provide your recommender with a folder with all the information and due date so that they can keep the material you give them in one place.
+Be sure to provide your recommender with a folder with all the information and due dates so that they can keep the material you give them in one place.